brandonjgeo/GIS-Pro/CONTRIBUTING.md

 Feel free to contribute by reaching out to [Brandon George](https://www.github.com/brandonjgeo) as well.

 ## PS
-Thank you to all those who've contributed already via the survey! 🙏
+Thank you to all those who've contributed already via the survey! 🙏 Your insights are invaluable and are helping us shape our next steps.
+We appreciate your time and effort!